 Your Voice.
 Your KU.

+Look to your left, look to your right, look all around.
+What do you see?
+What do you hear?
+What do you experience?
+What drives you?
+What do you most value?
+These elements all form the climate of the University of Kansas.
+Assessing KU’s climate — how well we as an institution value others and enable their success — is crucial to our continuing improvement as an exceptional university.
 At the University of Kansas we seek to create an environment characterized by openness, fairness, and equal access for all students, staff, and faculty.
 Creating and maintaining a community environment that respects individual needs, abilities, and potential is critically important.
 A welcoming and inclusive campus climate is grounded in mutual respect, nurtured by dialogue, evidenced by a pattern of civil interaction, and is one of the foundations of our educational model.

 Thanks to all who participated in the university-wide Climate Study Survey.

 The Executive Summary for the KU Medical Center provides an overview of responses from the fall 2016 survey.